BojanSof/scorpiano/README.md

 - [MuseScore](https://musescore.org/en) - free open-source music notation
 software, perfect for editing MusicXML files generated using Scorpiano

+The python dependencies can be installed by running `pip install -r requirements.txt`.

 After installing the required packages, inside the python interpreter, run the following commands:
 ```
 from music21 import *